tysonhunsberger-byte/ambiance/README.md

 - **Composable audio engine** – Combine any number of sources and effects.
 - **Plugin rack integration** – Drop plugins into the workspace directory and assign them to streams with dedicated A/B lanes.
+- **Desktop plugin UI bridge** – Launch a JUCE-based host from the browser to open the real plugin editor while keeping the Ambiance routing UI intact.
 - **Bundled Modalys starter** – A Modalys (Max) external is copied into the rack workspace automatically when the distribution is present, making it easy to begin experimenting with physical modelling textures.